 - SBCs is that they are shear dependent - this means their viscosity is higher at low shear rates (such as extrusion) and lower at high shear rates (as in injection molding).

-- SBC compounds will flow more easily into thin areas of the mold at high shear rates.
+- SBC TPEs will flow more easily into thin areas of the mold at high shear rates.

 - The shear thinning behavior of SBCs should be considered when designing injection molds and also when setting mold conditions during processing.

-The figure below illustrates the effect of shear rate on the viscosity of GLS styrenic TPE compounds (measured at 390°F (200°C)).
+The figure below illustrates the effect of shear rate on the viscosity of GLS styrenic TPEs (measured at 390°F (200°C)).